Immigration rules and the meaning of sole responsibility for children

 Why does the Home Office place such emphasis on one parent having sole responsibility for the children?
 The Home Office guidance acknowledges the expense of educating and providing state benefits and health care for children entering the UK to live with a parent.
-This may explain the emphasis on ‘sole responsibility’ for children as the concept of sole responsibility is far harder for top London immigration solicitors to establish than showing that both parents share parental responsibility for their children and want to continue to play a role in their lives.
+This may explain the emphasis on ‘sole responsibility’ for children as the concept of sole responsibility is far harder for top London family solicitors to establish than showing that both parents share parental responsibility for their children and want to continue to play a role in their lives.

 What is the Home Office test of sole responsibility for a child?

 Under Home Office rules and regulations, children under the age of 18 can ask permission to enter the UK to either accompany or join a parent who is present and settled in the UK.
 The caveat though is that the parent who is present and settled in the UK must have sole responsibility for the children.

 Sole responsibility is defined by Home Office rules as:

 - Legal responsibility;

 - Responsibility for making decisions on the children’s upbringing.

 Home Office guidance on assessing if a parent has sole responsibility for their children